API Guide

 CoreRunner.execute

-CoreRunner.execute is the only supported entry point for programmatic runs.
+CoreRunner.execute is the primary entry point for advanced/non-stable programmatic runs.

 report = CoreRunner().execute(